-Did it ever occur to you that the more dangerous a place seems to be the less accidents happen there?
+Did it ever occur to you that the more danperous a place seems to be the less accidents happen there?
+The reason is the danger is happen there?
 The reason is the danger is very obvious.
-People know that it is dangerous, consequently are careful.
+People know that it is danger-

 We haven't any statistics on the subject but you'll doubtless find that there are less people killed and injured in the "so-called" hazardous occupations than in others.
 The reason is they know the danger and are consequently more careful.
 When we think there is little danger we become careless.
 A motorman will operate his car all day through the heaviest traffic without an accident because he is on the alert.
 He will go home at night to relax and rest.
 The chances are he may step on a cake of soap in the bathtub and break a couple of ribs.
-Lack of knowledge of the danger points is a more dangerous menace than carelessness itself.
+Lack of knowledge of the danger points is a more dangerous menace than carelessness it-self.
 Hence our Safety First stuff.
 A safety campaign is essentially an educational campaign.
 Isn't it too bad that so many people have to learn by experience and experience is such a dear teacher?-Transportation News.